rtazaki1205/AggScatVIR/README.md

-**This is a test release version and not ready to use.
-The main datasets have not yet been registered in this repository.**

 # *AggScatVIR*

 *AggScatVIR* stands for AGGregate SCATtering at Visual and InfraRed wavelengths.
 This project provides the optical properties of complex-shaped dust particles that can be used to interpret scattered light observations of circumstellar disks (such as protoplanetary disks and debris disks) at visible and near-infrared wavelengths.
-This allows us to interpret disk observations without relying on the Mie theory.
 The database consists of the scattering matrix and opacity of various dust particles studied in Tazaki & Dominik (2022) and Tazaki, Ginski, and Dominik (submitted).

 Please read the [document](https://rtazaki1205.github.io/AggScatVIR/) for a detailed description.